-We have calculated our regulatory capital ratios over the second quarter 2014 to second quarter 2016 stress horizon using the Basel I framework and the Basel III Standardized Approach.
-Projected capital ratios under the Basel I framework are provided because they continue to be the basis for the Federal Reserve's evaluation of capital adequacy in the stress test.
-Under the Basel I capital framework, we are required to maintain our Tier 1 common ratio above 5.0%.
-We also project our stressed capital ratios using the Basel III Standardized Approach because it reflects the capital rules currently in force.
+We have calculated our regulatory capital ratios over the fourth quarter 2014 to fourth quarter 2016 stress horizon using the Basel I framework and the Basel III Standardized Approach.
+For purposes of DFAST, we are required to calculate our Tier 1 common ratio using Basel I capital framework.
+Under CCAR, we are required to maintain our Tier 1 common ratio above 5.0%.
+We also project our stressed capital ratios using the Basel III Standardized Approach as required by DFAST.
 Under the Basel III Standardized Approach, we are required to maintain our common equity Tier 1 capital ratio above 4.5%.
+Our performance under the DFAST stress tests, including these capital ratios, will be used by the Federal Reserve for their evaluation of Capital One's capital adequacy.

-In our modeling of our Severely Adverse Scenario, our capital ratios are projected to be lower than in our baseline, but would still remain well above current regulatory requirements.
-Our Tier 1 common ratio calculated under the Basel I capital framework is projected to be our most binding capital ratio and is projected to decline to a low point of 10.4% in the first quarter of 2015.
+In our modeling of the Supervisory Severely Adverse Scenario, our capital ratios are projected to be lower than in our baseline, but would still remain well above current regulatory requirements.
+Our Tier 1 common ratio under the Basel I capital framework is projected to be our most binding capital ratio and is projected to decline to a low point of 10.4% in the first quarter of 2016.
 This low point is driven primarily by reserve builds in our consumer lending businesses and a disallowed deferred tax asset position.
-We project capital accretion after the low point, beginning in the second quarter of 2015 through the end of the scenario.
+We project capital accretion after the low point, beginning in the second quarter of 2016 through the end of the scenario.

-We project our capital ratios under the Basel III Standardized Approach's common equity Tier 1 capital to be higher than the Basel I Tier 1 common ratio.
-In our projections, the net impact of the introduction of new elements in the Basel III Standardized Approach capital calculation such as AOCI in common equity Tier 1 capital, and the differential treatment of other elements that affect capital such as deferred tax assets to the extent that they are disallowed (inclusive of any applicable phase-in provisions) results in a higher absolute common equity Tier 1 capital ratio than the Tier 1 common ratio for the same period.
+We project our capital ratios under the Basel III Standardized Approach's common equity Tier 1 capital ratio to be higher than the comparable Basel I Tier 1 common ratio.
+In our projections, the net impact of either the introduction of new elements in the Basel III Standardized Approach capital calculation such as AOCI in common equity Tier 1 capital, and the differential treatment of other elements that affect capital such as deferred tax assets to the extent that they are disallowed (inclusive of any applicable phase-in provisions), results in a higher absolute common equity Tier 1 capital ratio than the Tier 1 common ratio for the same period.

-The largest impact to our projected income forecasts in our Severely Adverse Scenario is due to the provision for credit losses.
+The largest impact to our projected income forecasts in the Supervisory Severely Adverse Scenario is due to the provision for credit losses.
 This impact is most pronounced in our credit card and auto loan portfolios.
-Provision for credit losses is projected to increase, initially driven by allowance builds (in anticipation of credit deterioration) and later by elevated charge-offs (as the housing and labor markets deteriorate).
+Provision for credit losses is projected to increase, initially driven by the builds in allowance for loan and lease losses (in anticipation of credit deterioration) and later by elevated charge-offs (as the housing and labor markets deteriorate).
 Consistent with our experience in the last recession, as the economic stress dissipates and our loan balances decline due to elevated charge-offs and reduced new origination activity, we forecast allowance releases toward the end of the nine quarter period.

-In addition to the provision impact described above, we project revenues to decline as our loan portfolio contracts and reversals of finance charges and past due fees increase with rising charge-offs.
+In addition to the provision for credit loss impact described above, we project revenues to decline as our loan portfolio contracts and reversals of finance charges and past due fees increase with rising charge-offs.
 We incorporate modest rate cuts in deposits, along with other management actions, to reduce costs and to partially offset the decline in demand for credit and resulting lower funding needs.
-We also expect marketing expense to decline (primarily due to lower originations), while operating expenses would be reduced modestly as higher collections and recoveries costs and costs associated with the non-economic risks described above partially offset projected operating expense reductions due to lower originations and a smaller portfolio.
+We also expect marketing expense to decline (primarily due to lower originations), while operating expenses would be reduced modestly as higher collections and recoveries costs and costs associated with the idiosyncratic risks described above partially offset projected operating expense reductions due to lower originations and a smaller portfolio.